Low-density parity-check representation of fault-tolerant quantum circuits: Introduction

-This work establishes an equivalence between fault-tolerant stabiliser circuits and a specific category of classical LDPC codes, as depicted in Fig. \ref{fig:category}.
+This work establishes an equivalence between fault-tolerant quantum circuits and a specific category of classical LDPC codes, as depicted in Fig. \ref{fig:category}.
 These LDPC codes possess bit-check symmetry: Upon the deletion of certain columns from the check matrix, the resulting matrix is symmetric.
 All stabiliser circuits can be represented by LDPC codes with this symmetry, and conversely, LDPC codes exhibiting such symmetry can be converted into stabiliser circuits.
-In this equivalence, LDPC codes characterise the fault tolerance of circuits.
-To quantify fault tolerance, a code distance of circuits is defined in the context of linear codes.
+In this equivalence, codewords in the LDPC code represent correlations in the corresponding circuit.
+These correlations are related to the two fundamental tasks of a fault-tolerant circuit, i.e. error correction and logical operation.
+With the code decomposed according to the tasks of codewords, the LDPC code characterises the fault tolerance of the corresponding circuit.
+To quantify fault tolerance, a measure termed circuit code distance is defined on the code and its decomposition.
 If a stabiliser circuit is fault-tolerant, the LDPC code demonstrates a favourable circuit code distance, and vice versa.
 This circuit-code equivalence offers a universal approach for harnessing algebraic and graphical methods from classical codes in fault-tolerant quantum computing, particularly in the design and analysis of fault-tolerant quantum circuits.